zf-shao/MSTRec/README.md

 # Performance under Different Setting
 We also conduct experiments on four datasets under another evaluation strategy to further validate the performance of our MSTRec.
 Specifically, we pair the ground-truth item with 99 randomly sampled negative items that the user has not interacted with.
 We then evaluate our MSTRec model without using contrastive learning, maintaining the same scale $K$ as in the main experiment for each dataset.
 Finally, we select two Transformer-based models SASRec and FMLPRec, as representative baselines.

 <div align="center">
   <img src=images/negsample_results.jpg>
 </div>

+Experimental results demonstrate that our proposed multi-scale attention encoder effectively enhances the Transformer’s ability to capture key dynamics (periodic patterns).

 # Acknowledgement
 This repository is based on [BSARec](https://github.com/yehjin-shin/BSARec).